icpc/start-here-public/README.md

 # start-here

 Create an issue here if you have a problem to resolve.
+Warning: start-here is a PUBLIC repository (so you can see it to get started).
+DO NOT POST ANY ISSUE INFORMATION THAT THE WORLD SHOULD NOT SEE!

 # FAQ